-However, before John moved into this Bath Street shop it was occupied, for a brief period, by cordwainer Samuel Shaw.
+Shortly after it was built but before it was numbered, the property was occupied, for a brief period, by cordwainer Samuel Shaw.

 She was the oldest daughter of Henry and Ellen (nee Chambers) — born in Shipley, Derbyshire, her father was a stockinger, later a coal agent and then a coal contractor/merchant, trading in Derby where he was eventually appointed Mayor of that city (1895).

 Just over a year after his marriage Samuel was an unsuccessful and bankrupt shoemaker.
 He owed money to draper Joseph Carrier for rent on this shop property, to Thomas Barker for rent on a recently-vacated workshop property in Lees Yard, and to George Tooth for raw materials.
 There were several other debts owed to out-of-town tradesmen.
 In total he was over £163 ‘out of pocket’.
 Included in this was the sum of about £13 owed to his father-in-law .. and it was with Henry Boam that Samuel now went to live, leaving behind his Bath Street home and shop.